Claim: Baseball's championship competition is known as the "World Series" because it was originally sponsored by the New York World newspaper.

 Negative evidence is easily uncovered by reading accounts of the first few World Series in the major newspapers of the era.
 The first several contests between the two league champions were reported under a variety of titles — "championship series," "world championship series," "world's series" — before eventually becoming standardized in name as the "World Series."
 If the name had derived from the New York World's sponsorship, it would have been nothing but the "World Series" from the very beginning (and as far back as 1884).

-The National Baseball Hall of Fame and Museum concurs, a 1999 article noting that:
+The National Baseball Hall of Fame and Museum concurs, a 1999 article noting of this claim that:

 [O]thers have asked that question of the staff at the Baseball Hall of Fame in Cooperstown, N.Y. in recent weeks.
 "There's no evidence suggesting it was ever sponsored by the New York World newspaper," said Hall of Fame researcher Eric Enders.
 When the World Series between the National and American leagues began in 1903, the owners borrowed the name from the world championship series held in the 1880s between the National League and the American Association.
 Enders concludes the name didn't originate from the name of the long-defunct newspaper.
 It sounds like an urban myth.